 ~ Auntie Phyllis Pitchford

-The Australian bush is always a lot more than what you see, it’s also what you hear - the amazing birdlife, and the smells - an intense mix of eucalypt and wildflowers.
-There are also the neverending textures, patterns and colours, as well as the abundant wildlife, which you can most definitely see if you keep still and tune in your senses.
+The Australian bush is always a lot more than what you see, it’s also what you hear such as the amazing birdlife, and it’s also what you smell such as the intense mix of eucalypt and wildflowers.
+There are also the native textures, patterns and colours, as well as the abundant wildlife, which you can most definitely see if you keep still and tune in your senses.
 On the way back to the car, I heard another rustle in the scrub and saw an echidna out hunting insects.

 - Alum Cliffs walk signs and Find yourself in Kooparoona Niara brochure